walkerRnD/codebuff/knowledge.md

 # Manicode

-Manicode is a tool for editing codebases via natural language instruction to an assistant.
+Manicode is a tool for editing codebases via natural language instruction to Manny, an expert AI programming assistant.

 ## Key Technologies

 - **TypeScript**: The primary programming language used throughout the project.
 - **Node.js**: The runtime environment for executing the application.
 - **WebSockets**: Used for real-time communication between the client and server.
+- **Claude AI**: Powers Manny, the AI programming assistant.

 ## Project Structure